Equity Champion Awards

 Anyone can nominate someone on campus for an award.
 This year, awards will be given to one individual in each of the following categories, with a fifth award given for a team effort.

 - Classified professional (member of ACE, CSEA, POA or Teamsters)

-There are many ways that individuals or teams can demonstrate their commitment to equity.
-Here are some examples:
+These individuals or teams demonstrate their commitment to equity. in the following ways

 - Promoting a deeper understanding of equity by advancing best practices in their office or program

 - Showing leadership through collaboration, courageous conversations, inclusion through an intersectional lens and fostering accountability

 - Prioritizing student needs, while advocating for systemic and institutional change to address those needs and ensure equitable opportunities